JodusNodus/databrokerdao-dapi/README.md

   }
   ````

 * spender is the address of the contract that will spend the tokens in your name, in this example the streamRegistry contract.
-You can also find the address by calling `GET /dtxtokenregistry/list`, the streamRegistry address can be found in `base.key`.
+You can find the address by calling `GET /streamregistry/list`, the streamRegistry address can be found in `base.key`.

 * value is the amount of DTX that will be spent, for the enlist call that is the amount that will be passed in the `stakeamount`property.